MicrosoftDocs/well-architected/well-architected/scalability/optimize-cache.md

 ## Azure Content Delivery Network (CDN)

 A content delivery network (CDN) is a distributed network of servers that can efficiently deliver web content to users.
 A CDN stores cached content on edge servers in point-of-presence (POP) locations that are close to end users, to minimize latency.
 To learn more about CDN, see [What is a content delivery network on Azure?](/azure/cdn/cdn-overview)

-Azure CDN offers the following key features:

-- [**Dynamic site acceleration (DSA)**](/azure/cdn/cdn-dynamic-site-acceleration) - Provide users with a fast, reliable, and personalized web experience, independent of their browser, location, device, or network.
-- [**CDN caching rules**](/azure/cdn/cdn-caching-rules) - Control Azure CDN caching behavior.
-- [**HTTPS custom domain support**](/azure/cdn/cdn-custom-ssl?tabs=option-1-default-enable-https-with-a-cdn-managed-certificate) - Deliver your sensitive data securely when it's sent across the internet and protect your web applications from attacks.
-- [**Azure diagnostics logs**](/azure/cdn/cdn-azure-diagnostic-logs) - Export basic usage metrics from your CDN endpoint to different kinds sources so that you can consume them in a customized way.
-- [**File compression**](/azure/cdn/cdn-improve-performance) - Improve file transfer speed and increase page-load performance by reducing a file's size before it's sent from the server.
-- [**Geo-filtering**](/azure/cdn/cdn-restrict-access-by-country-region) - Restrict access to your content by country/region by creating rules on specific paths on your CDN endpoint.

 ## Next
 > [!div class="nextstepaction"]